Dulux Diamond Satinwood Review

 Conclusion

-After the above adjustments, the paint was noticeably thinner in consistency.
-Application was easier, smoother and I was given more open time to allow the product to flow better.
-I find longer strokes are both achievable and beneficial as long as it is the correct consistency, making sure the product is not over worked.
-The satinwood was touch dry in around 30 minutes and I recoated after 4 hours, even though the instructions recommend 6-hours.
-I can only presume that by recoating it earlier than recommended, will just increase the overall curing time.
+The Satinwood was touch dry in around 30 minutes, and I recoated after 4 hours, even though the instructions recommend 6.
+I can only presume that recoating earlier than recommended will just increase the overall curing time.

 The sheen level for a satin is average in my opinion.
-It is difficult to compare to other water-based satinwoods without applying side by side in the same environment.
+It’s difficult to compare fairly without applying side by side with other water-based satinwoods in the same environment.

-After curing, this product is one of the toughest water-based finishes I have used so far, if not the best!!
-In fact, it was rock solid after 24 hours and passed a scratch test with flying colours as you can see for yourself if you click on the video below.
+After curing, however, this product is one of the toughest water-based finishes I’ve used so far — if not the best.
+In fact, it was rock solid after 24 hours and passed a scratch test with flying colours, as you can see for yourself in the video below.
 Click here to see online prices.

 Overall, I am very impressed with Dulux Diamond Satinwood when compared to similar products on the market.
 I would say it is one of the better performing products available over the counter for sure and is currently ‘my go’ to water-based satinwood.